You’re applying to residency and wonder, “who screens MyERAS application?”

 MedEdits has helped thousands of applicants match!
 More than 95% of our students match in to their specialty of choice.
 Sign up for a free consult to find out how we can help!

 There are many.

-Some filters may be applied so program directors only review applications who have a certain United States Medical Licensing Exam (USMLE) step 1 score as a threshold, others may use a filter that only views applicants who have graduated within five years, while others may use no filters and manually review every application submitted.
+Some filters may be applied so program directors only review applications who have a certain United States Medical Licensing Exam (USMLE) step 1 score as a threshold.
+This means that applicants who are below a certain USMLE score will be filtered out automatically.

 You are invited for an interview only when your “score” meets a minimum number.